UK slams Russian pranksters over Boris Johnson call

 One pretended to be new Armenian Prime Minister Nikol Pashinian, and the newspaper said that Johnson spoke to them for 18 minutes, discussing topics including the poisoning of ex-spy Sergei Skripal.

+A recording of the call, said to have taken place last week, was posted on YouTube.

+In the recording, Johnson says Britain is "almost 100 percent sure" President Vladimir Putin's Kremlin ordered the attack on Skripal and his daughter Yulia.
+Moscow denies involvement in the incident, which has sparked a crisis in U.K.-Russia relations.

-The pair released audio of the call, which they said took place last week.
-In it, Johnson laments the poor state of U.K. relations with Russia, saying Moscow seems "unable to resist malign activity one kind or another."
+Johnson is also heard lamenting the poor state of U.K. relations with Russia, saying Moscow seems "unable to resist malign activity of one kind or another."

 The Foreign Office said Johnson "realized it was a hoax, and ended the call.
 We checked it out and knew immediately it was a prank call."